decentology/hyperverse-evm-builderkit/README.md

 # Hyperverse EVM Builderkit

-This is an initial scaffold project to assit with building a smart module for the Hyperverse
+This is a initial scaffold project to assit with building a smart module for the Hypervers

 ## How the project is setup